alessandroryo/trivia-game/README.md

 ### Decorator

-The Decorator design pattern dynamically adds additional behaviors or responsibilities to an object at runtime.
+The Decorator design pattern dynamically adds other behaviors or responsibilities to an object at runtime.
 In this project, the *TimerDecorator* class implement the Decorator design pattern by adding new functionality to the *TriviaGame* class through *TriviaDecorator* class.
 The *TimerDecorator* class adds a timer to the game, while the *TriviaDecorator* class is to ensure that TriviaGame is decorated.

 **TimerDecorator.java**